Simon Murray (footballer): Dundee United

 Murray made his debut for Dundee United against Aberdeen in August 2015.
 He scored his first goal six days later, in his first away game for United, the second goal in a 2–0 win at Motherwell.
 Murray scored seven goals for United in the 2015–16 season, as they were relegated to the Scottish Championship.

 Murray scored a hat-trick for United in their first home game of the 2016–17 season in a 6–1 win over Cowdenbeath in the group stages of the League Cup.
 He scored 18 goals in all competitions for United in 2016–17.
 United won the 2016–17 Scottish Challenge Cup and progressed to the Premiership play-off final, but lost 1–0 on aggregate to Hamilton.
 Murray was sent off for two bookable offences in the first leg, but the second yellow card (and therefore the red) was appealed.

 Hibernian

 Soon after the play-off final defeat, Murray signed for Hibernian.
 He scored seven goals in his first four appearances for Hibs, in their League Cup group.
 He then scored on his league debut for Hibs, the third goal in a 3–1 win against Partick Thistle.

 On 24 October 2017, Murray scored the only goal in the Edinburgh Derby which saw Hibernian win 1–0 against Heart of Midlothian.

+Dundee (loan)

 On 31 January 2018, Murray moved to Dundee on loan for the remainder of the 2017–18 season.